REDASHHH/xgrip/README.md

 ---

 ## **Objective**
-Create an interactive, user-friendly dashboard for XGRIP, a company specializing in mobile phone accessories.
+Created an interactive, user-friendly dashboard for XGRIP, a company specializing in mobile phone accessories.
 The dashboard integrates multi-source data, standardizes currencies, and provides detailed insights into sales, profits, product performance, and returns.
 It aims to streamline data analysis, helping stakeholders make informed business decisions.

 ---